angular/angular/aio/content/guide/cli-builder.md

 ### Running the builder

-To run our builder with the new target's default configuration, use the following CLI command in a Linux shell.
+To run our builder with the new target's default configuration, use the following CLI command.

 <code-example language="sh">

-   ng run builder-test:touch
+ng run builder-test:copy-package

 </code-example>

-This will run the `touch` command on the `src/main.ts` file.
+This will copy the `package.json` file to `package-copy.json`.

 You can use command-line arguments to override the configured defaults.
-For example, to run with a different `command` value, use the following CLI command.
+For example, to run with a different `destination` value, use the following CLI command.

 <code-example language="sh">

-ng run builder-test:touch --command=ls
+ng run builder-test:copy-package --destination=package-other.json

 </code-example>

-This will call the `ls` command instead of the `touch` command.
+This will copy the file to `package-other.json` instead of `package-copy.json`.
-Because we did not override the *args* option, it will list information about the `src/main.ts` file (the default value provided for the target).
+Because we did not override the *source* option, it will copy from the `package.json` file (the default value provided for the target).

 ## Testing a builder